fleetdm/fleet/articles/osquery-evented-tables-overview.md

 ## What do I need to consider when configuring evented tables?

 ### Performance impact

-Running event capture generates performance overhead from both the utility and osquery.
-In general, if the utility is configured loosely to generate more events, then the host is performing additional operations matching and generating the events.
-This further causes osquery to do more work to parse and store the extra generated events.
-For example, when monitoring processes, there may be frequent but low-value processes such as `awk` and `sed` which can be ignored by the utility, reducing work for the host.
-Collecting “good enough” data is a key method to mitigate performance impact.
+Capturing event data generates performance overhead from both the utility and osquery.
+If the utility is configured loosely to generate more events, then the utility performs more operations to generate events and osquery parses and stores more events.
+Capturing only the events you need will cut down on the amount of work the host needs to do.
+For example, when monitoring processes, there may be frequent but low-value processes such as `awk` and `sed` which can be ignored, reducing work for the host.
+Collecting “good enough” data is key in managing performance impact.

-Furthermore, at the osquery level, the number, complexity, and frequency of queries will drive the compute resources required.
-Queries which utilize `WHERE` clauses will be relatively efficient (and minimize data volume), whereas many `JOIN`s or wildcards (`%`) will use more resources.
+Also, consider the impact of the queries you’re using to collect your event data.
+Queries using `WHERE` clauses will be fairly efficient (and minimize data volume), while many `JOIN`s or wildcards (%) will use more resources.

-Nevertheless, you may find it necessary to allocate a larger  memory footprint to osquery to satisfy your requirements.
+Even after considering all of these factors, you may need to give osquery some additional resources.
 Osquery's watchdog automatically kills queries if they exceed certain system usage.
-Watchdog's behavior can be adjusted with the following flags:
+This can be adjusted with the following flags:
 * `--watchdog_memory_limit` changes the maximum memory usage (expressed in MBs)
 * `--watchdog_utilization_limit` changes the maximum number of CPU cycles (defined as the `processes` table's `user_time` and `system_time`) for more than the time in seconds set by `--watchdog_latency_limit`.
 * `--watchdog_delay` sets the delay in seconds before CPU and memory usage limits will be enforced.
 By default, this is 60.